Ratatouille

 Instructions

-In a medium pot over medium heat, heat the olive oil, add onions and cook until the onions are soft and translucent, about 5 minutes.
+In a medium pot over medium heat, heat the olive oil, add the onions, and cook until the onions are soft and translucent, about 5 minutes.

 Nutrition